LimeChain/matchstick/README.md

 There's a GitHub project board where we keep track of day to day work which you can check out [here](https://github.com/LimeChain/subtest/projects/1 "here").

 Here are some of the areas we're set to focus on from here on out:
-- Unit tests;
+- Unit & integration tests;
-- Style terminal output;
 - Integrate framework in graph-cli.

 ## Technologies used 💻